 |Transfers & transportation||Kid-friendly tours|

-Important: Not all water you get in Cancun is safe to drink, so be careful.
-Most good hotels and resorts will provide you with safe drinking water, but it is best to carry your water outdoors.
+Important: Not all water in Cancun is safe to drink, so be careful.
+Most good hotels and resorts will provide safe drinking water, but it is best to carry your water outdoors.

 Clothing and accessories to pack for Cancun vacation